-How lovely to have you drop by, shall we begin our time of reflection together…
+How lovely to have you drop by my friend, shall we begin our time of reflection together…

 The aroma of ginger triggers pleasant memories of a time with my father in childhood.
 When I was 5 years old he taught me how to tell the time with a toy clock that had movable hands.

 Each night after dinner, he would patiently sit & help me to understand what the numbers & the various position of the hands meant.
 I eventually came to understand the concept through Dad’s patient tutelage…During this time Dad would often enjoy a Gingernut cookie, an old favorite of his, with a cup of tea.

 My tea today has Ginger root, apple pieces, white & red hibiscus & licorice root.
 The tasty treat for is an Gf Orange & Poppy seed cake with orange sauce.

 The ginger in the tea is definitely fiery upon the tongue with the first sip but then quickly mellows.
 It is an enjoyable tea blend & the cake is so moist & delicious…this treat reminds me of my paternal grandmother who would always have delicious freshly baked treats for our visit, especially Poppy Seed cake.